 How can I prevent sending emails to these buyers from BQool?

 We hope the above information is helpful.
-If you have any questions with regards to this issue or Feedback Central, please don’t hesitate to contact us.
+If you have any questions regarding this issue or Feedback Central, please don’t hesitate to contact us.